Well, here’s a good example:

 An activity based acoustic design approach and living with an open plan school – School Case Study 3

 This 3rd post in the series exploring – “How open should a learning space be?”
 Is a follow up to the 2nd post about the existing Dutch DeWerkplaats school building utilising sliding doors which was a paper presented at Euronoise2018.
 This series is based on a number of different so called “open plan schools”.
-Including semi-open and open learning space case studies which are working very successfully and can be put into a typology of space as defined as part of the ILETC project.
+Including semi-open and open learning space case studies.
+These are working very successfully and can be put into a typology of space as defined as part of the ILETC project.
 We hope this series of case studies can help inform future school design.
 Support those working in education policy, architecture as well as acoustic consultants.
 To inspire and inform a broader audience involved with delivering new learning environments.
 To inspire those involved remodelling existing schools which are perhaps more traditional buildings with what might be possible.
 These schools go beyond a traditional closed classroom setting and have been working successfully for a number of years.

 Open plan schools have a bad reputation around noise issues

 It is often the case that open plan schools have a bad reputation when it comes to noise issues.
 To describe school designs as either a traditional school with cellular classrooms or an open plan school is not always very easy.
-However, as a point of reference and to put some context in what may be described as typical types of school layouts it is useful to reference the “Typologies of Space” as defined in the ILETC project as shown in Figure 1. below.
+However, as a point of reference and to put some context in what may be described as typical types of school layouts.
+It is useful to reference the “Typologies of Space” as defined in the ILETC project as shown in Figure 1. below.

 New survey of existing school space typologies